pcolby/aws-sdk-qt/README.md

 # Libqtaws [![Build Status](https://travis-ci.org/pcolby/libqtaws.png?branch=master)](https://travis-ci.org/pcolby/libqtaws)

-Libqtaws is a library for consuming [Amazon Web Services (AWS)](http://aws.amazon.com/) from [Qt](http://qt-project.org/) applications.
+Libqtaws is an open-source (LGPL) library for consuming [Amazon Web Services (AWS)](http://aws.amazon.com/) from [Qt](http://qt-project.org/) applications.

-The library is very early stages of development; only the AWS signature code and AWS endpoints information has been implemented so far, but what has been implemented is [100% documented](http://pcolby.github.io/libqtaws/doc/api/annotated.html) (including the [internal code](http://pcolby.github.io/libqtaws/doc/internal/annotated.html)) and
+The library is in very early stages of development; only the AWS signature code and AWS endpoints information has been implemented so far, but what has been implemented is [100% documented](http://pcolby.github.io/libqtaws/doc/api/annotated.html) (including the [internal code](http://pcolby.github.io/libqtaws/doc/internal/annotated.html)) and